vintagefuture/passwordGenerator/README.md

-A simple random password generator with GUI, good for temporary password to be dictated over the phone.
+A simple password generator with GUI, good for temporary passwords to be dictated over the phone.

 Just run :